bonkzero404/surikiti/README.md

 ### 🚀 High Performance
 - **Event-driven architecture** with gnet for minimal overhead
 - **Zero-copy operations** for maximum throughput
+- **Multi-protocol support** with HTTP/1.1, HTTP/2, HTTP/3, and WebSocket
 - **Connection pooling** with intelligent reuse
 - **Pre-allocated buffers** for reduced memory allocation
 - **Optimized HTTP parsing** with fasthttp